-This article highlights tips for selling your House in Poor Condition within Maryland
+This article highlights tips for selling your House in Poor Condition in Maryland

 Table of Content